March 25, 2021

 The exact cause of lung carcinoid tumors is unknown.
 They don't appear to be linked to smoking, pollution in the air, or other substances.
 There are, however, some variables that may put some persons at greater risk which are as follows :

-Carcinoid tumors may not indicate any direct symptoms but the tumor can be found during diagnostic tests for other medical conditions such as chest X-rays for a lung infection.
+These masses may not indicate any direct symptoms but the tumor can be found during diagnostic tests for other medical conditions such as chest X-rays for a lung infection.
 Symptoms and signs are usually vague and depend on the location of the tumor.
-As lung carcinoid tumors start in the lungs, they can be sometimes classified by their location.
+As they begin developing in the lungs, they can be sometimes classified by their location.
 If the tumors are in the walls of the large airways of the lungs, they are called central carcinoids.
 If they are found in smaller airways closer to the edges of the lungs, they’re peripheral carcinoids.

 The treatment for lung carcinoid tumors mainly depends on the type and stage of cancer at which it is diagnosed.
-For treatment purposes, most doctors divide tumors into two groups.
+For treatment purposes, most doctors divide them into two groups.

 If you or a loved one has a lung carcinoid tumor, it is critical that you get treatment as soon as possible.
 Depending on the stage of the tumor and your health, you may need to follow your physicians' recommendations for treatment and therapy.